Oliver-Edwards06/superstore-sales-analysis/README.md

 ## What this is about

-Basically the question I kept coming back to was: is high sales actually a good thing here, or is it hiding some categories that are quietly losing money?
+The question I kept coming back to was: is high sales actually a good thing here, or is it hiding some categories that are quietly losing money?
 It turns out its a bit of both.
 I also built a small classification model at the end to predict if an order will be profitable, mainly because I wanted to try it and see how far discount alone could get me.

 ## Dataset